Isak Jensen: AZ Alkmaar

 In July 2025, Jensen was signed by Eredivisie side AZ Alkmaar on a five-year deal.
 He made his debut for the club as part of their 2025–26 UEFA Conference League qualifying, appearing in both legs of an 8–4 aggregate victory over Finnish club Ilves.

+Loan to Lorient

+On 24 August 2026, Jensen joined Ligue 1 side Lorient on loan with an option to buy.